Adedipupo/Adedipupo/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
-"House of Sound"
+"Exploring..."
 - 🌱 I’m currently learning ...
-Telco
+Golang
 - 👯 I’m looking to collaborate on ... tech
 - 🤔 I’m looking for help with  ... connecting with startups and collaborating
 - 💬 Ask me about ...
-React.js,Node.js,Vue.js,Nuxt.js,Angular,GCP,Docker
+React.js,Node.js,Docker
 - 📫 How to reach me: ...twitter : @otunbadipo1
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ... video-games >>>>